Doctor of Business Administration (DBA)

 The Doctor of Business Administration (DBA) is a professional doctorate which provides a structured programme of study through taught modules, closely integrated with an individual’s professional career development.
 It is widely recognised as the pinnacle of qualifications in the world of business and management.
 This DBA programme is designed to meet the needs of professionals working in Business Administration and Management related areas in the UK and international markets.

-The programme is open to candidates who have at least three years recent and relevant management experience.
-It aims to provide students with both a thorough grounding in the philosophy, principles and practice of business administration and management research, and a critical understanding of key contemporary and global issues affecting all types and sectors of business.
+The programme aims to provide students with both a thorough grounding in the philosophy, principles and practice of business administration and management research and a critical understanding of key contemporary and global issues affecting all types and sectors of business.
 The term business is used in its widest sense as this degree may also be undertaken by those who work in social enterprises, voluntary and not-for-profit organisations.

-The programme has two parts, and is composed of taught modules and a doctoral-level work-based research project.
-The element of reflection on professional practice distinguishes the professional doctorate from the award of a PhD
+The programme has two parts and is composed of taught modules and a doctoral-level work-based research project.

 - These events are designed to extend theory, concepts, frameworks and practice through the use of spaces that connect you and what you learn to the wider world.